jessephasouk/CoGen_Scheduler/README.md

 - Availability (6th column) - Contains semicolon-separated time slots
 - Comments (7th column) - Optional additional information
 - Completion time - Used to extract the year of form submission

+**Note:** This tool is designed to work with CSV files exported from Microsoft Forms → Excel.
+The Excel workbook is auto-generated from a Microsoft Forms availability survey.
+If you're creating your own CSV file, make sure the column structure matches this format for the script to work correctly.

 ## File Structure